-This is hands down the number one problem we see with air conditioning systems.
+This is hands down the number one air conditioner problem we see.
 Despite its importance, it is an easy thing to overlook.
 If your filter is not changed on a regular basis the dirt, dust and debris that has accumulated will significantly reduce the air that’s able to flow through it.
 A dirty air filter can cause increased strain on you HVAC system, reduced airflow, frozen evaporator coil, poor indoor air quality as well as an increase in your energy bills.
 It is suggested that you change your filter at least once every 3-4 months, and more frequently if you have pets or someone in your home suffers from allergies or asthma.

 While it is normal to run the AC more frequently when it’s hot outside, it shouldn’t be running constantly.
 If you think your air conditioner is running more than it should there’s a few likely suspects.
 First check to make sure that your filter is clean, as mentioned above, a dirty filter will block the airflow needed to keep your home cool.
 Another reason your air conditioner could be running constantly is that it’s too small for your home.
 If your air conditioner is undersized, it’s probably working overtime to keep your home cool.
 Either way it’s important to address the issue as soon as possible, too much use will put a strain on your system leading to premature failure.